jessepav/lacygoill-wiki-backup/vim/ex.md

 ### I get a whole bunch of errors when I run `ex`!

-Initializations are not skipped, so your vimrc and plugins are sourced.
-Besides when Vim is called under the name `ex`, it starts in compatible mode.
+When Vim is called under the name `ex`, it starts in compatible mode.
+And even if  the vimrc is skipped,  some plugins are still  sourced; namely, any vimscript file inside one of these directories:

+   - `~/.vim/plugin`
+   - `$VIMRUNTIME/plugin`
+   - `~/.vim/after/plugin`

 You need to reset `'compatible'`:

     $ ex -N
          ^^

+And you probably want to use `-u NONE` too.

 ###
 ## How to test in a shell script whether my Vim binary was compiled with a python interface?